 \section{Preliminaries \& Notation}

 For an integer $t$, we let $[t] = \{1, 2, \dots, t \}$ denote the numbers in $\mathbb{N}$ that are greater than $0$ but at most $t$.
 We let $G = (V,E)$ be a graph on $n$ vertices and $m$ edges.
 A subgraph $G' \subset G$ of $G$ is a graph such that $V(G') \subset V(G)$ and $E(G') \subset E(G)$.
 The \emph{$t$-hop neighbourhood} of $G'$, $N^{t}(G')$, are all of the vertices in $G$ of distance at most $t$ (in $G$) to a vertex in $G'$.
-A \emph{proper (partial) $k$-edge colouring} $c$ of $G$ is a function $c:E(G) \mapsto [k] \cup \{\neg\}$ such that two coloured edges $e,e'$, sharing an endpoint, does not receive the same colour.
+A \emph{proper (partial) $k$-edge-colouring} $c$ of $G$ is a function $c:E(G) \mapsto [k] \cup \{\neg\}$ such that two coloured edges $e,e'$, sharing an endpoint, does not receive the same colour.
 Here an edge $e$ such that $c(e) = \neg$ is said to be uncoloured.
 Two uncoloured edges may share an endpoint in a proper partial colouring.
-If no edges are uncoloured, we say that colouring is a proper $k$-edge colouring.
-Given a \emph{proper (partial) $k$-edge colouring} $c$ and a set of colours $S \subset [k]$, we let $G[S]$ be the graph induced by the set of edges coloured with a colour from $S$.
-Unless otherwise stated, we assume from now on that any edge colouring is a $(\Delta + 1)$ (partial) edge colouring.
+If no edges are uncoloured, we say that the colouring is a proper $k$-edge-colouring.
+Given a \emph{proper (partial) $k$-edge-colouring} $c$ and a set of colours $S \subset [k]$, we let $G[S]$ be the graph induced by the set of edges coloured with a colour from $S$.
+Unless otherwise stated, we assume from now on that any edge-colouring is a $(\Delta + 1)$ (partial) edge-colouring.

 A hypergraph $H$ is a graph where edges may be any set from the power set of $V(H)$, $E(H) \subset \mathcal{P}(V(H))$.
 The \emph{rank} of a hypergraph is the cardinality of the largest edge.
 The degree of a vertex in $H$ is the number of edges that contain $v$.
 A \emph{matching} in $H$ is as set of pairwise disjoint hyperedges.
 A maximum matching is a matching of maximum size.